Associate Degree Nursing (ADN) (A45110)

 |NUR 213||Complex Health Concepts||10|

-Students must complete all non-nursing courses with a grade of “C” or better, and all nursing (NUR) courses with a numerical grade of “80” or higher.
+• Must complete all non-nursing courses with a grade of “C” or higher.
+All nursing courses must be completed with an exam average of “80” or higher.

 • Nursing Information Sessions are required and held in person (no longer available on Moodle).
 If you are interested in applying for the 2024 Nursing Program, you must attend an Information Session before January 31, 2024.
 Information Sessions will be held monthly in the Health Sciences building, classroom J-106.
 To register, please email Shaylene Ball, Director of Nursing at firstname.lastname@example.org.